 Severance Payment.
-In the event Allweiler AG does not renew the appointment of Dr. Matros to the management board of Allweiler AG after the end of his three-year term or after the one-year automatic extension, or in the event Allweiler terminates Dr. Matros' appointment other than for cause (as defined under German law, indicated below), he is entitled to receive a lump sum severance payment equal to six months of his base salary then in effect plus, for each full year of service completed since November 14, 2006 (the date of his appointment), an additional one month of base salary, up to an additional 12 months of salary.
-This severance payment is in addition to the aggregate compensation otherwise owed to Dr. Matros under the initial three-year term of the service contract (i.e., continued payment of base salary and annual target bonus through December 31, 2009).
+In the event Allweiler AG revokes the appointment of Dr. Matros to the management board of Allweiler AG after the end of his initial three-year appointment, he is entitled to receive a lump sum severance payment equal to six months of his base salary then in effect plus, for each full year of service completed since November 14, 2006 (the date of his appointment), an additional one month of base salary, up to an additional 12 months of salary.
 Dr. Matros is not entitled to the above severance payment if:

-- Ÿ his termination is due to cause, as set forth in Section 84(3) sentence 1 and 2 of the German Stock Corporation Act, or Section 626(1) of the German Civil Code (BGB); - Ÿ we offer Dr. Matros a renewed appointment to the management board of Allweiler and Dr. Matros does not accept such offer; - Ÿ Dr. Matros' voluntary resigns or terminates the service contract; or - Ÿ the service contract terminates, according to its terms, at the end of the month after Dr. Matros turns 65.
+- Ϋ́ his termination is due to Section 84(3) sentence 1 and 2 of the German Stock Corporation Act, or Section 626(1) of the German Civil Code (BGB); - Ÿ we offer Dr. Matros a renewed appointment to the management board of Allweiler and Dr. Matros does not accept such offer; - Ÿ Dr. Matros' voluntary resigns or terminates the service contract; or - Ÿ the service contract terminates, according to its terms, at the end of the month after Dr. Matros turns 65.